-The general election on 8 June will set the direction on important issues such as Brexit, industrial strategy, public services and employment rights.
+The 8 June general election will set the direction on important issues such as Brexit, industrial strategy, public services and employment rights.

 We want Prospect and BECTU members to get involved by raising our issues with candidates and communicating our priorities to them.
 But, as an independent union, we need to be careful not to endorse candidates.

-- Read our 5 top tips about the election process (including making sure you register to vote before 22 May!)
+- Read our top tips about the election process

 - Download our briefings and other resources